wuyangf7/OPERA/README.md

 ### Other parameters for stage 2 analysis
-> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --snp-chr 7 --probe-chr 7 --extract-exposure-probe myexposure --sample-overlap --rho-file myopera.rho --outcome-wind 1000 --thresh-PP 0.5 --thresh-SMR 0.05 --print-combo-ppa-res --extract-target-cojo-snps mycojo --extract-GWAS-loci myloci --prior-pi 0.8,0.09,0.09,0.02 --prior-sigma 0.02,0.02 --out myopera --thread-num 3
+> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --chr 7 --extract-exposure-probe myexposure --sample-overlap --rho-file myopera.rho --outcome-wind 1000 --thresh-ppa 0.5 --thresh-smr 0.05 --thresh-heidi --print-combo-ppa-res --extract-target-cojo-snps mycojo --extract-gwas-loci myloci --prior-pi 0.8,0.09,0.09,0.02 --prior-var 0.02,0.02 --out myopera --thread-num 3
 * --bfile reads individual-level SNP genotype data (in PLINK binary format) from a reference sample for LD estimation.
-* --snp-chr extract the SNPs on target chromosome on across xQTL, GWAS summary data and LD reference data.
+* --chr extract the SNPs and exposure sites on target chromosome on across xQTL, GWAS summary data and LD reference data.
-* --probe-chr extract the sites for each exposure on target chromosome for xQTL summary data.
 * --prior-pi specifies the estimated prior probalities from the stage 1 analysis (i.e., the posterior Mean from stage 1 output, seperated by comma).
+* --prior-var specifies the estimated prior variance from the stage 1 analysis (seperated by comma).
 * --rho-file specifies the estimated between-study correlations due to sample overlap from the stage 1 analysis.
 See the input format for the .rho file above.
 * --extract-exposure-probe	extracts a subset of exposure sites for analysis.
 * --outcome-wind specifies the window around each GWAS loci for stage 2 analysis/the window around each site across exposures for stage 2 analysis when GWAS loci were not specified, e.g., 1Mb in either direction (default).